jehogit/merging-pulling-exercise/README.md

 ## Students:

-- Fork the repo
-- Clone the forked repo to your local hard drive using `git clone `
+- Clone the instructor's repo to your local hard drive using `git clone `
 - Create a new branch to make a change.
 Call your branch: <color-your_first_name>.
 - Add your name to the list: list your first name underneath your favorite color.
 If you select "Other", use the following format: Color (Your name).